Did you know that effective collaboration tools can increase talent retention by 450%? Not only that, they can boost productivity by 20-30%.

 However, to get these kinds of results, it’s important that you also know how to properly use your tools.
 Otherwise, they could actually make the quality of team communication worse.
 This can cause frustration, confusion, or even costly mistakes.

-Microsoft’s range of Office 365 collaboration tools are some of the best around.
+Microsoft’s range of Office 365 collaboration tools is some of the best around.
 However, they are not your basic entry-level communication apps either.
 Therefore, it is essential that your team gets to know how these MS collaboration tools work.

 Fortunately, with a few insider tips, you and your team can be nailing collaboration, communication, file sharing, and more through your Office 365 tools.